Purdue Boilermakers men's basketball

-The Purdue Boilermakers basketball team is a men's college basketball program that competes in NCAA Division I and is a member of the Big Ten Conference.
+The Purdue Boilermakers basketball team is a men's college basketball program that competes in NCAA Division I and is a founding member of the Big Ten Conference.

-Purdue basketball holds the most Big Ten regular season championships, with 25.
-Purdue also holds a winning record against all other Big Ten schools in head-to-head match ups.
+Purdue basketball has the most Big Ten regular season championships with 26 conference titles, and in 2024 became the first Big Ten program to be ranked as the #1 team in America for three consecutive seasons.
+As of April 2024, Purdue also holds a winning record against all other Big Ten schools in head-to-head match ups.

-The Boilermakers have reached two NCAA Tournament Final Fours and one championship game, but have not won an NCAA Championship.
+The Boilermakers have reached three NCAA Tournament Final Fours and two NCAA championship games, but have not won an NCAA Championship.
 The 1931–32 team was retroactively named a national champion by the Helms Athletic Foundation and the Premo-Porretta Power Poll.
 Purdue has sent more than 30 players to the NBA, including two overall No. 1 picks in the NBA draft.

-Purdue has one main rivalry against the Indiana Hoosiers (see Indiana–Purdue Rivalry).
+Purdue's main rival is the Indiana Hoosiers.

 History

 1896–1916: The early years

-The history of Purdue basketball dates back to 1896 with their first game against the Lafayette YMCA.
+The history of Purdue basketball dates back to 1896 with their first game against the Lafayette YMCA, which they won 34–19.
 In the 1902–03 season, head coach C.I.
 Freeman, in his only season, led them to an undefeated 8–0 record.
 Upon conclusion of the season, the university recognized the popularity of the sport and made it part of the Purdue University Athletic Association.
 The Boilermakers began play in the Big Ten Conference three years later, with its first championship coming in 1911 under the direction of Ralph Jones.

 1917–1946: Ward Lambert era

 In 1917, Ward "Piggy" Lambert, a former basketball player at Wabash College, was named head coach of the Boilermakers.
 What followed was one of the most dominant eras of Purdue Basketball on the conference and national level.
 Under Lambert, Purdue became a front-runner in the development of the fast-paced game as it is today.
 In 28 seasons, Lambert mentored 16 All-Americans and 31 First Team All-Big Ten selections, which included the 1932 National Player of the Year John Wooden.
 Wooden was the first college player to be named a Consensus All-American three times.
 Lambert compiled a career record of 371–152, a .709 winning percentage.
-His 228 wins in Big Ten play have been bested by only Indiana's Bob Knight, Michigan State's Tom Izzo, and former Purdue head coach Gene Keady.
+His 228 wins in Big Ten play have been bested by only Indiana's Bob Knight, Michigan State's Tom Izzo, Purdue's current head coach Matt Painter, and former Purdue head coach Gene Keady.
 Lambert won an unprecedented 11 Big Ten Championships, which Bobby Knight later tied for most in conference history.
 In 1943, the Helms Athletic Foundation retroactively recognized Purdue as its national champion for 1932.
 The Premo-Porretta Power Poll later recognized the Boilermakers as the 1932 national champion as well.